A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-~\\ In many real-world anomaly detection systems, analysts can only review a limited number of high-priority alerts.
+\paragraph{Precision at K (P@K)} ~\\ In many real-world anomaly detection systems, analysts can only review a limited number of high-priority alerts.
 Thus, rather than global coverage, what matters more is how effectively a model identifies true anomalies among its top-ranked predictions.
 The Precision@K (\(\mathrm{P@K}\)) metric reflects this concern by evaluating the proportion of true anomalies within the top-\(K\) predicted alerts~\cite{paparrizos_TSBUADEndtoendBenchmark_2022_p@k,paparrizos_VolumeSurfaceNew_2022_p@k_VUS}.

 Specifically, anomaly scores \(s_t\) are sorted in descending order, and the top \(K\) predictions are selected as the model’s highest-confidence candidates.
 The proportion of true anomalies within this subset reflects the model’s effectiveness under constrained review resources. \(\mathrm{P@K}\) directly captures the system’s \emph{alert value density}—whether the model provides sufficiently valuable alerts in the most costly review phase.